sedostheatre/sedos.co.uk/input/shows/2023-titanic.md

   moments of heartbreaking intimacy, Titanic captures the triumph and tragedy of the hopeful passengers on the ill-fated Ship of Dreams.
 ---
-**Epic and yet intimate, *Titanic The Musical* captures the triumph and tragedy of the hopeful passengers on the ill-fated Ship of Dreams**
+**Epic and yet intimate, *Titanic The Musical* captures the triumph and tragedy of the hopeful passengers on the ill-fated Ship of Dreams.**

 In the final hours of 14 April 1912 the RMS Titanic, on her maiden voyage from Southampton to New York, collided with an iceberg and sank.
 As “the unsinkable ship” went down, 1517 men, women and children lost their lives.